Living on Campus

 Violations of alcohol and drug laws and CU policies have serious consequence for students which may result in probation, suspension or expulsion from CU.
 We highly encourage students to familiarize themselves with CU policies related to alcohol and other drugs.

-Regular mail and standard packages are delivered to mailrooms centrally located in your hall or commons area.
+Regular mail and standard packages are delivered to mailrooms centrally located in your hall or commons area through our corporate partner, UPS.
 All overnight express packages, flowers, cakes, etc. are delivered to the hall office and are signed for by staff.
-You will be notified by e-mail for package pickup.
+You will be notified by email for package pickup.
 Outgoing mail is picked up daily from each hall.

 Your mailing address will be: